iamgreaser/iceball/README.txt

 On Windows, read Makefile.mingw for some instructions.
 On other OSes, some files for sackit and ENet need to be in xlibinc.

+OS X readme:
+- install Homebrew and XCode Command-Line Tools
+- brew install lua, enet, SDL, glew
+- compile sackit from git and copy .a and .so files to /usr/local/lib and sackit.h to /usr/local/include
+- make -f Makefile.glosx-clang (recommended, Makefile.glosx uses GCC, Makefile.osx uses the broken software renderer)
+- to package into a .app, use ./package-osx.sh (brew install dylibbundler first)

 MSVC readme (wip):
 - create a folder 'winlibs' in the iceball dir